dc-js/dc.js/docs/api-latest.md

 Return:
 An array of objects containing fields {name, data, accessor}

+#### .geoPath()
+Return the d3.geo.path object used to render the projection and features.
+Can be useful for figuring out the bounding box of the feature set and thus a way to calculate scale and translation for the projection.

+Return:
+d3.geo.path()

 #### .removeGeoJson(name)
 Remove a GeoJson layer from this chart by name